Best Ex

-Best Ex is a solo alternative project formed in 2017 by former Candy Hearts vocalist and songwriter, Mariel Loveland.
+Best Ex is the stage moniker of American songwriter Mariel Loveland.
+Loveland previously fronted the pop punk band Candy Hearts before launching her solo project in 2017.
 Best Ex was named one of NJ.com's 32 artists to watch in 2022.
+The following year, she released her debut studio album, With A Smile.

 History

 With Loveland at the helm, Best Ex initially began as an offshoot of Candy Hearts.
-In 2017, the band hired The Kickdrums as a producer, announced the project, and released their debut EP, Ice Cream Anti-Social, on Alcopop Records.
+In 2017, the band hired Alex Fitts as a producer, announced the project, and released their debut EP, Ice Cream Anti-Social, on Alcopop Records.
 During the release, they embarked on a co-headlining tour of the U.S. with Shane Henderson of Valencia, adding touring member Matthew Florio.

 Ice Cream Anti-Social received coverage from publications like DIY (magazine) and Alternative Press (magazine), who called the band's poppier sound "Loveland’s perfect fit."
-The summer after the release, Best Ex performed on the final run of Warped Tour, where Mariel opened up to The New York Times about experiencing abuse within the music industry.
+The summer after the release, Best Ex performed on the final run of Warped Tour, where Loveland opened up to The New York Times about experiencing abuse within the music industry.
 She said, "Instead of my team and the people who worked for me being like 'We’ll do what we can to make you feel safe' ... it was 'Why did you open your mouth?'"

 When Loveland returned home, she struggled to adjust to life off the road, penning an essay in Billboard about her experience.
 She ultimately enlisted Andy Tongren of Young Rising Sons as a producer and recorded what would become Good At Feeling Bad in his kitchen.
 Loveland later explained her decision to distance herself from the pop punk genre, relaunching Best Ex with heavy electronic and pop influences and signing to No Sleep Records.